cawa-93/admitad-data-studio-connector/README.md

 - 🚧 Reports on channels *(in progress)*
 - 🚧 Reports on groups *(in progress)*
 - 🚧 Reports by offline orders *(in progress)*

-## Deploy the Community Connector yourself

-Use the [deployment guide](https://github.com/googledatastudio/community-connectors/blob/master/deploy.md) to deploy the Community Connector yourself.